 3. Get into review sites

 During the buying process, lots of people check reviews that are independent of you.
 Therefore they go to review sites and try to collect information.
 So it is important to “host your reviews” on your review sites too.
-For example on Capterra, G2crowd, financesonline.com or Fit Small Business.
+For example on Capterra, G2crowd, or financesonline.com.

 4. Shorten your free trial period